platformsh/platformsh-docs/src/administration/snapshot-and-restore.md

 $ platform snapshot:create
 ```

 Please be aware that triggering a snapshot will cause a momentary pause in site availability so that all requests can complete, allowing the snapshot to be taken against a known consistent state.
-The total interruption is usually only 1-2 seconds and any requests during that time are held temporarily, not dropped.
+The total interruption is usually only 15 to 30 seconds and any requests during that time are held temporarily, not dropped.

 ## Restore